NEBP Team Proposal Solicitation

 - Financial resource statement (1 page max).
 Each team needs financial support from the home institution(s), their state’s Space Grant Consortium, and/or other sources for team travel to each eclipse and for helium.
 All equipment and supplies needed for participation, other than helium, will be provided to selected teams.
 Note that there will be 22 awards made to teams from Minority Serving Institutions and Community Colleges for student travel to each eclipse ($12k/eclipse) and also for the necessary helium (cost information on the funding page).
 Teams that would like to be considered for one of these supplemental awards should use this section of the proposal to describe their needs.
 Engagement of underrepresented minority students is particularly encouraged for teams seeking additional funding.
 Note: NASA considers underrepresented minorities to be African American, Native American, Hispanic/Latino, Native Alaskan, Native Hawaiian, and/or Pacific Islanders, but not Asian.

 - Student support statement (1 page max).
 The statement should include what participating students will receive (pay, credits, and/or other types of recognition of or support) for their time and effort.
 Support can come from the institution(s) and/or the local Space Grant.
 It is not a requirement for students to be paid, though it is encouraged, especially in summer 2023.
-We highly recommend that the proposing institution(s) offers an independent study course in the spring 2023 semester/quarter that participating students can take to learn the essential background information.
+We highly recommend that the proposing institution(s) offers a special topics/independent study or special topics course in the spring 2023 semester/quarter that participating students can take to learn the essential background information.
 All material necessary to teach the course will be provided by NEBP.
 To ensure successful participation, each student needs to commit at least 40 hours of online/remote training and at least 80 hours of in-person, hands-on training time prior to the 10/14/2023 annular eclipse.
 No student should have to pay to participate - e.g., students should not have to pay their own way to the eclipse campaign sites nor pay to travel to other locations for collaboration.
 It is okay for students to pay tuition for course credit (if independent study is offered).

 - Physical space(s) statement (1/2 page max).
 Describe the institution(s)’ physical space(s) for the team to work.